MorPfa/Gradle-Build-Manager/README.md

 <br>

-  You will also need to add these to your projects class path by adding them to your project level `build.gradle` file like this:
+  You will also need to add these to your project's class path by adding them to your project level `build.gradle` file like this:

   ```kotlin
     plugins {